-With the combination of poorly designed plans and pricing arrangements which do not recognise the range of input costs required to deliver a quality service, there is an opportunity for collaboration within the mental health sector to exert influence over the NDIA’s approach to planning and pricing services for people with psychosocial disability.
-Without such collaboration, and concerted advocacy building on it, there is a risk the NDIA will continue operating in a paradigm designed around other disability types.
+With the announcement of the development of the psychosocial disability stream within the NDIS, there is an opportunity for collaboration between the mental health sector and the NDIA to refine the NDIA’s approach to planning and pricing services for people with psychosocial disability.
+Such collaboration, and concerted advocacy building on it, will enable the NDIA to operate in a way that optimises supports for NDIS participants with psychosocial disability.

 The project report is supported by other materials, including a literature review, which can be viewed here.

 Supporting the NDIA to improve the NDIS pathway for people with psychosocial disability

 The NDIA has announced that it will make a range of improvements to the NDIS pathway for people with psychosocial disability.
 A collaboration of NDIA officials, consumers and carers and representatives of the mental health sector could compare and contrast the project evidence with the NDIA’s evidence on psychosocial services under the NDIS to:

 - develop a recovery oriented approach to planning with up-front investment for a period of stabilising and establishment and (when the participant is ready) move to plans that build and improve the participant’s social and economic participation

 - add 30 new service items to the NDIS Price Guide to better meet the needs of people with psychosocial disability

 - develop a method for applying language that is used in contemporary community based mental health practice to support items in the NDIS Price Guide and the construct of typical support packages

 - develop a planning process that privileges conversations with participants (and carers and families) as the main determinant of support needs, conducted by skillful and trained planners